gnhen/listManager/README.md

 ## Live Demo

-Access the app directly through the GitHub Pages URL for this repository.
+Access the app directly through the URL for this repository.

 ## Features